 Student Housing integrates a balance of academics, socialization, self-determination, and independent living.
 The Cutting Edge program has mixture of on-campus and off-campus housing available.
 Each housing arrangement is supported by a housing peer mentor that facilitates the balance of independent living.

 Peer Mentors are drawn from volunteers around numerous areas of the campus.
 The Special Education graduate students from 600 level courses serve as Study Skill Peer Mentors.
 These peer mentors meet weekly with Cutting Edge students to assist with academic and social situations, including: help with coursework; problem-solving daily schedules and needs.
 Undergraduate students serve as In-Class Peer Mentors and Social Peer Mentors.
 This is an excellent way for the Cutting Edge students to break into the social networks already on campus and in the community.

-The Alumni of the Cutting Edge has reached 35 students that have completed the program.
-Of the 35 alumni, 70% are employed since leaving Edgewood College and 40% are continuing to pursue higher education.
+The Alumni of the Cutting Edge has reached over 60 students that have completed the program.
+Of those alumni, 80% are employed since leaving Edgewood College and 20% are continuing to pursue higher education.

 Tuition for the Cutting Edge students will be the same as the Edgewood College undergraduate tuition.
 Candidates who are accepted into the Cutting Edge program will submit a $2,000 deposit, which is credited toward tuition.

 -The application window opens each September after Labor Day.

 -Candidates are encouraged to apply in the Fall prior to wanting to enroll (i.e. If you plan on attending Edgewood College for the 2018-19 school year, you would need to apply in Fall of 2017).